adolliou/SPICE_alignment/README.md

-# SPICE_Alignement
+# SPICE_Alignment

 Welcome to the SPICE_alignment python package :artificial_satellite: :sun_with_face:.
 This package can be used to correct the pointing information of SPICE or HRI-EUV datasets, on board Solar Orbiter.

 ## Description :

 This package provide tools to co-align an image from an imager with another one (called "reference" image).
 It corrects the pointing information on the FITS header using a cross-correlation algorithm.
-The data you want to align can be either from an image (i.e. Solar Orbiter/HRI-EUVetc.) or a Solar Orbiter/SPICE raster.
+The data you want to align can be either from an image (i.e. Solar Orbiter/HRI-EUV etc.) or a Solar Orbiter/SPICE raster.
 Examples on how to align different types of data are provided below.
 In addition, the package provides tools to create a synthethic raster corresponding to a given SPICE raster, using the dataset of an imager.
 The obtained synthetic raster can then be used as the reference image to co-align the SPICE raster.

 It is advised to use an imager with a Full Sun field of view as the reference image, with Limb fitting previously applied.
 Example of them include